-For many years, cloud adoption has been a tremendous and strategic move by enterprises to decrease cost, alleviate risk, and attain database capabilities.
-Cloud means software and services residing and operating on the Internet, not on a local computer or on-premise server networks.
+For many years, cloud adoption has been a tremendous and strategic move by enterprises to decrease cost, alleviate risk, and attain database automation capabilities.
+Cloud means software and services residing and operating on the Internet, not on a local computer or on-premise server network.
 Based on the depth of adoption, enterprises move to mature cloud practices and services.
 Cloud is vital for identifying potential security thefts and secure databases.
 In the last decade, many business organizations have adopted, and others are planning to move ahead.
-These cloud adoption trends indicate the growing value and utility of cloud for business in modern times.
+These cloud development services indicate the growing value and utility of cloud for business in modern times.
 Read the content and find out cloud adoption statistics related to small-medium businesses (SMBs), big enterprises, government organizations, and different countries.

-Statistics of Cloud adoption
+Statistics of Cloud Adoption

 Undoubtedly, the cloud is already a big deal.
 It is up to business owners and technology companies to keep growing and make the most out of the most disruptive technology.
 Have a look at the most covetous statistics showing why cloud adoption will change the business scenario in the coming years.

-Highlights of cloud adoption
+Highlights of Cloud Adoption

 - The public cloud service market to reach $623.3 billion by 2023.

 - 30% of all IT budgets are assigned to cloud computing.

 - 50% of enterprises employ more than $1.2 million on cloud services yearly.

 - 66% of enterprises already have a cloud center of excellence.